 |

-Phormium 'Surfer' (New Zealand Flax) - New Zealand Flax cultivar that grows to 3-4 feet tall with narrow twisted erect leaves that are olive greenwith both the dark red-brown leaf margins and keeled mid-rib.
+Phormium 'Surfer' (New Zealand Flax) - New Zealand Flax cultivar that grows to 3-4 feet tall with narrow twisted erect leaves that are olive green with dark red-brown leaf margins and a keeled mid-rib.
 'Surfer' has flowered repeatedly in our gardens and has a 3-4 foot tall narrow inflorescence bearing red flowers.
 Plant in full sun to light shade.
-Can tolerate fairly dry conditions (Coastal) but looks best with occasional to regular irrigation.
+Can tolerate fairly dry conditions (coastal) but looks best with occasional to regular irrigation.
 Hardy to 15-20 F. Possibly root hardy below these temperatures but with severe foliage damage unless protected.
 Introduced by Mr. J. Burton of Hamilton, New Zealand.
 Although originally listed as a 2-3 foot tall plant we have noted it in several plantings here in Santa Barbara reaching to 4 feet tall.
-This plant has been liked to a large Phormium 'Tom Thumb' or 'Jack Spratt' and, while is similar, it is also quite unique.
-'Surfer' is taller than these smaller flax and with its wider foliage it significantly shows of the bicolored green and brown leaves that twist along their length in a wave like fashion.
+This plant has been likened to a large Phormium 'Tom Thumb' or 'Jack Spratt' and, while it is similar, it is unique.
+'Surfer' is taller than these smaller flax and with its wider foliage it significantly shows off the bicolored green and brown leaves that twist along their length in a wave like fashion.

 |